Olivia Wilde: Personal life

-Wilde began dating American actor and comedian Jason Sudeikis in November 2011.
+Wilde began dating actor Jason Sudeikis in November 2011.
 They became engaged in January 2013.
-The couple have two children: a son, born in 2014, and a daughter, born in 2016.
+They have two children: a son, born in 2014, and a daughter, born in 2016.
 Sudeikis and Wilde's relationship ended in November 2020.
 Wilde was publicly served with court documents regarding child custody while she was presenting Don't Worry Darling at CinemaCon 2022.

-In January 2021, Wilde began dating singer Harry Styles after meeting during the filming of Don't Worry Darling.
+In January 2021, Wilde began dating singer Harry Styles after they met during the filming of Don't Worry Darling.
 Their relationship ended in November 2022.

-Wilde considered herself a pescetarian in 2013, although she has been both vegan and vegetarian at different times.
-She was voted PETA's Sexiest Vegetarian Celebrity of 2010.
+From 2024 to 2025, Wilde was in a relationship with actor Dane DiLiegro.